 Provide shade if the plants are looking scorched from the sun.

-When you plant annual flowers, you can experiment with a different color scheme each year for refreshing change.
+When you plant annual flowers, you can experiment with a different color scheme each year for refreshing change for your planter deck decor.
 Evergreens are perfect for winter interest.
 Succulents are low-maintenance.
 Your choices are only limited by your imagination.

-Dress up your deck or patio this summer with colorful pots and plants.
+Dress up your deck or patio this summer with colorful pots and planter decor.
 Be sure you can see them from inside, too.
 Enjoy your outdoor living space and leisure time surrounded by an interesting selection of containers and plantings.